bahp/pyAMR/docs/source/usage/introduction.rst

    :align: right
    :alt: ASAI

-Susceptibility test records (see Figure 4.1) are composed by laboratory identification number (LID), patient identification number (PID), date, sample type or culture (e.g. blood or urine), pathogen, antimicrobial, reported status and outcome (resistant, sensitive or intermediate).
-In research, the susceptibility test data is usually first grouped by specimen or culture type, and further grouped by pairs (pathogen, antimicrobial) since it is widely accepted by clinicians as detailed in the UK five year strategy in AMR [21].
+Susceptibility test records (see Figure) are composed by laboratory identification number (LID), patient identification number (PID), date, sample type or culture (e.g. blood or urine), pathogen, antimicrobial, reported status and outcome (resistant, sensitive or intermediate).
+In research, the susceptibility test data is usually first grouped by specimen or culture type, and further grouped by pairs (pathogen, antimicrobial) since it is widely accepted by clinicians as detailed in the UK five year strategy in AMR.